-- Section 1, Introduction, provides an overview of equipment features and options, a brief operational overview, details regarding safety issues and contact information for product support. - Section 2, Installation, details installation requirements and procedures.
+- Section 1, Introduction, provides equipment features and options, a brief operational overview, details regarding safety issues and contact information for product support. - Section 2, Installation, details installation requirements and procedures.
 Systematic guidelines for commissioning the intensifier are also provided. - Section 3, Maintenance, highlights routine and preventive maintenance requirements.
-Precautions associated with high pressure cutting equipment are also reviewed.

-- Section 4, Operation, explains the control functions and the display panel where operating parameters are set and monitored. - Sections 5 through 9 are specific to each individual system.
+Precautions associated with high pressure cutting equipment are also reviewed. - Section 4, Operation, explains the control functions and the display panel where operating parameters are set and monitored. - Sections 5 through 9 are specific to each individual system.
 Each section contains a detailed description of the principles of operation and the function of each system.
-Specifications and troubleshooting guidelines are provided, as well as routine maintenance procedures associated with the system. - Section 10, Troubleshooting, is a comprehensive guide containing the information required to diagnose problems and repair the machine. - Section 11, Specifications, contains a comprehensive list of equipment specifications; a detailed discussion of water quality standards and treatment guidelines; as well as horsepower requirements for various orifice sizes. - Section 12, Parts List, contains part numbers, descriptions and drawings to facilitate the ordering of replacement parts.
+Routine maintenance procedures associated with the system are also included. - Section 10, Troubleshooting, is a comprehensive guide containing the information required to diagnose problems and repair the machine. - Section 11, Specifications, contains a comprehensive list of equipment specifications; a detailed discussion of water quality standards and treatment guidelines; as well as horsepower requirements for various orifice sizes. - Section 12, Parts List, contains part numbers, descriptions and drawings to facilitate the ordering of replacement parts.